openstates/openstates-geo/README.md

 ### Redistricting

+During the next major sessions after a Census (e.g. 2022 was the major session for _most_ jurisdictions after the 2020 Census), the TIGER data we rely on may b e significantly "behind" reality as the example note from 2022 indicates:

-"We hold the districts used for the 2018 election until we collect the postcensal congressional and state legislative district plans for the 118th Congress and year 2022 state legislatures" [US Census CD/SLD note](https://www.census.gov/programs-surveys/geography/technical-documentation/user-note/cd-sld-note.html)
+> "We hold the districts used for the 2018 election until we collect the postcensal congressional and state legislative district plans
+> for the 118th Congress and year 2022 state legislatures" [US Census CD/SLD note](https://www.census.gov/programs-surveys/geography/technical-documentation/user-note/cd-sld-note.html)

+As of 2022, TIGER was still the most consistent data source for district boundaries we were able to find.

 ### US Census: TIGER